On uniqueness properties of solutions of the generalized fourth-order Schr\"odinger equations: Introduction

-With the main result stated, let us make a few comments on the order of exponential weight, $e^{\lambda \abs{x}^{\alpha}}$, $\alpha > \frac{4}{3}$. \begin{enumerate} \item In \cite{EKPV_CPDE}, a unique continuation is obtained for initial and terminal data with a super Gaussian decay, and it was mentioned that such super Gaussian weight in the measurement of the decay of data is closely related to the quadratic weight in the Hardy's uncertainty principle.
-For the general case, let us recall the following result by Hormander \cite{Hor} that obtained a uncertainty principle with conjugate convex weights. \begin{thm}[Corollary in \cite{Hor}] If $\varphi$ and $\psi$ are conjugate convex functions then
+\begin{rmk}[Sharpness of the result and discussion on assumptions] With the main results stated, let us make a few comments on the order of exponential weight, $e^{\lambda \abs{x}^{\alpha}}$, $\alpha > \frac{4}{3}$. \begin{enumerate} \item As one can see from \cite{EKPV_CPDE}, such super-Gaussian weight in the measurement of the decay of data is closely related to the quadratic weight in Hardy's uncertainty principle.
+For the general case, as we recalled in Theorem \ref{thm Hor}, the analogue of Gaussian weight in our case would be expected to be the conjugate convex weights, $ e^{\mathcal{O} (\abs{x}^{\frac{4}{3}})}$.
+This implies that our decay power $\alpha > \frac{4}{3}$ is almost sharp, even for the case of complex-valued and time-dependent potential $V(t,x)$.